Skip to contents

 Value

 a xlr_table object.
-Use write_xlsx to write to an excel file.
+Use write_xlsx to write to an Excel file.
 See xlr_table for more information.

 Details